akando42/next-map/public/content/posts/09-13/index.md

 An anchor shooting out 3 arrows at the same time are definitely a bad luck for his opponents.

-Maybe simply in a fight, one against 3 is a pretty bad situation for an average person.However one guy with 3 girls is a pretty exciting situation but the next morning the guy will be very tired and exhausted.
+Maybe simply in a fight, one against 3 is a pretty bad situation for an average person.
+However one guy with 3 girls is a pretty exciting situation but the next morning the guy will be very tired and exhausted.

 Interesting enough, 4 US presidents were part of the Thirteen Club ( Chester A. Arthur, Grover Cleveland, Benjamin Harrison and Theodore Roosevelt.
 The Thirteen Club is an exclusive society that dines a 13-course dinner on the 13th day of the month in room 13 at the Knickerbocker Cottage.